DurandoAngiulo/facets-app/README.md

 - friend facet link logic still has an issue where some info isnt added in the new friend Facet
 - created a test page at top level so people can test visuals of thier components/CSS
 - Added all prompts tables into database and created function to slot names into prompt questions

+## 1-18-24

+- fixed onboarding and friendfacets bugs
+- more details still in progress